Pilar Jorge de Tella: Biography

 The Second Congress, held in 1925, had a different flavor, as it brought together various church interests and was attended by President Gerardo Machado.
-Jorge de Tella spoke in favor of birth control causing a fissue with the feminist movement and the Catholic Community.
+Jorge de Tella spoke in favor of birth control causing a fissure with the feminist movement and the Catholic Community.
 Machaco had promised to make women's suffrage part of the constitution, though he remained inactive until 1927.
 With growing government unrest, he decided to add enfranchisement to a list of reforms he wanted, but the legislature rejected universal suffrage.
-Feminists formed the Committee for the Defense of Women’s Suffrage (Comité de Defensa del Sufragio Femenino) (CDSF) and began lobbying delegates directly.
+Feminists formed the Committee for the Defense of Women's Suffrage (Comité de Defensa del Sufragio Femenino) (CDSF) and began lobbying delegates directly.
 In January, 1928, the Pan-American Conference was held in Havana.
 Jorge de Tella and Doris Stevens spoke at the rally of women delegates representing the 21 countries of the Americas.
 Around 200 participants marched to demand suffrage before President Machado and the delegates of the 6th Pan-American Union.
 Later that year in September, at the Inter-American Commission of Women presentation to the Pan American Union, Jorge de Tella spoke along with Stevens and other delegates of the problems associated with women losing their citizenship upon marriage.

-With the international support giving added support, Jorge de Tella, Ofelia Domínguez Navarro, Hortensia Lamar, Rosaria Guillaume, and Rosa Arredondo de Vega presented a petition to Antonio Sánchez de Bustamante, president of the constitutional proceedings, demanding that women’s right to vote be included in the constitution.
+With international support giving added support, Jorge de Tella, Ofelia Domínguez Navarro, Hortensia Lamar, Rosaria Guillaume, and Rosa Arredondo de Vega presented a petition to Antonio Sánchez de Bustamante, president of the constitutional proceedings, demanding that women's right to vote be included in the constitution.
 The petition was rejected on the grounds that women were mentally and physically inferior to men.
 In 1928, Jorge de Tella and Domínguez Navarro reorganized the frustrated women merging the small organizations Committee for Civic Action (Comité de Acción Cívico) and the CDSF into the National Feminist Alliance (Alianza Nacional Feminista) (ANF).
-The ANF would become one of the most active feminist organizations of the period, though it was primarily made up of upper and middle class women.
+The ANF would become one of the most active feminist organizations of the period, though it was primarily made up of upper and middle-class women.
 In 1930, there was a split based on a philosophical difference between the two founders.
 Jorge de Tella believed the organization should be a political lobbying group and host cultural and recreational activities.
-Domínguez Navarro wanted an organization that worked for political, as well as economic change and supported the interests of working class women.
-When Domínguez Navarro lost her bid for presidency, she left the organization and took her followers with her.
-Two new organizations resulted from the fissure, Domínguez Navarro’s Women's Labor Union (Unión Laborista de Mujeres, and the Lyceum, which was a cultural and intellectual organization.
+Domínguez Navarro wanted an organization that worked for political, as well as economic change and supported the interests of working-class women.
+When Domínguez Navarro lost her bid for the presidency, she left the organization and took her followers with her.
+Two new organizations resulted from the fissure, Domínguez Navarro's Women's Labor Union (Unión Laborista de Mujeres, and the Lyceum Club Femenino, which was a cultural and intellectual organization.